duyphamduc/MiniTwitter/README.md

 Step 10: done

-Step 11: need to appear message "login fail" when fail to login.
-Change it in membership servlet under value login.
+Step 11: done

-The login could take either username or email to login.
+The login could take either username or email to login: DONE

 INCLUSION: check all the requirements let see if they are all met.
 If not, let me know